The end of combustion-powered cars in 2035 is confirmed

 In the face of these changes, are there any anti-personnel solutions?

-With the end of internal combustion vehicles set for 2035, it's essential to think about the various alternatives and solutions to prepare for the energy transition.
+As the end of combustion vehicles has been put forward for 2035, it is essential to think about the various alternatives and solutions to prepare for the energy transition.

-Did you know that it's now possible to convert your old internal combustion vehicle (petrol or diesel) to electric power?
+Did you know that it is now possible to convert your old internal combustion vehicle (petrol or diesel) into an electric one?
 This is known as retrofitting.
-Since 2020, this transformation has been carried out by professionals specialized in this field, where the aim will be to dismantle the vehicle's combustion system and replace it with an electric motor and battery, without changing the vehicle.
-Retrofitting an old vehicle gives access to many advantages, including:
+Since 2020, this transformation has been carried out by professionals specialising in this field, where the aim is to dismantle the vehicle's combustion system and replace it with an engine and an electric motor. battery without changing your vehicle.
+Retrofitting an old vehicle offers a number of advantages, including

-• You keep your vehicle: as you'll have understood, to carry out this operation, you won't need to change your vehicle to go electric.
-In this way, you give your vehicle a second life.
+• You keep your vehicle: as you'll have realised, to carry out this operation, you won't need to change your vehicle to go electric.
+So you're giving your vehicle a second life.

-• Ecological advantage: retrofitting your vehicle is also synonymous with a commitment to reducing its carbon footprint, both on the road and during manufacture.
+• Ecological advantage: retrofitting your vehicle is also synonymous with a commitment to reduce your carbon footprint. carbon footprint in circulation and its manufacture.

-To get the most out of an electric vehicle, you can opt for rental, or more commonly known as leasing.
-Beev offers individuals, companies and professionals the opportunity to lease clean vehicles.
-To lease a vehicle, you can choose between 3 financing options: LLD, LMD and LOA
+To get the most out of an electric vehicle, you can opt to rent, or more commonly known as leasing.
+Beev offers private individuals, businesses and professionals the chance to lease clean vehicles.
+To lease a vehicle, you can choose between 3 financing options: LLD, LMD and the LOA.

-Depending on your needs and objectives, the length of your contract will vary according to the leasing option you choose.
+Depending on individual needs and objectives, the length of the contract will differ according to the leasing option chosen.

-• LMD: Beev's medium-term rental allows you to rent a clean vehicle for a shorter period of one to 24 months.
-This type of rental can be interesting for urgent needs, or if you simply want to try out an electric vehicle.
+• LMD Beev's medium-term rental scheme allows you to rent a clean vehicle for a shorter period of between one and 24 months.
+This type of lease can be useful for urgent needs or if you simply want to test drive an electric vehicle.

-• LOA: Leasing with an option to purchase allows you to lease a vehicle for a limited period, with the possibility of buying it at the end of the contract.
-In this case, if the lessee so wishes, he or she becomes the owner.
+• LOA Leasing: leasing with an option to purchase allows you to hire a vehicle for a limited period with the possibility of buying it at the end of the contract.
+In this case, if the lessee so wishes, he or she becomes the owner of the vehicle.

-Regardless of the applicant's profile, there are a number of advantages to be gained:
+Whatever the profile of the applicant, there are a number of benefits to be gained, including:

 • Control over your finances: with fixed monthly payments, it's easier to budget.
-You'll enjoy your vehicle with peace of mind.
+You'll be able to enjoy the vehicle with peace of mind.

 • At the end of the contract, it is possible to benefit from electric vehicles with the latest technological advances.

-Finally, the plan to put an end to combustion-powered vehicles seems well-defined, and seems to be bearing fruit.
-To complete this major step forward, the government has voted to implement other complementary restrictions aimed at reducing pollution, such as the end of coal production in France in 2022, and the overall reduction of fossil fuel consumption to less than 40% by 2030.
+Finally, the plan to put an end to internal combustion vehicles seems to be well defined, and seems to be bearing fruit.
+To complement this major step forward, the government has voted to introduce other complementary restrictions aimed at reducing pollution, such as the end of coal production in France in 2022, and the overall reduction of fossil fuel consumption to less than 40 % by 2030.

 Adrien-Maxime MENSAH